 If you suffer injuries in an accident involving a San Antonio Lyft vehicle, whether you were a passenger or you were in another vehicle, contact George Salinas Injury Lawyers for a free consultation.
 We regularly fight for the rights of injured victims to seek the compensation they are entitled to.

 If You’ve Been Injured in a Lyft Accident, Consult with an Experienced San Antonio Lyft Accident Lawyer Today

 Lyft accidents can be unduly complex, with new laws in flux.
 While the legislators adapt the laws applicable to rideshare claims, Lyft accidents continue to happen.
 If you’ve been injured in a Lyft accident, it’s no time to handle a complex accident claim on your own.
 Allow your dedicated Lyft accident attorney to help ensure you recover just compensation for your injuries, while you focus on your physical recovery.

-The experienced Lyft accident attorneys at The Law Offices of George Salinas in San Antonio are here to help victims injured in accidents.
+The experienced Lyft accident attorneys at George Salinas Injury Lawyers in San Antonio are here to help victims injured in accidents.
 Our dedicated legal team has the skill, knowledge, and determination to fight for your rights and the best possible outcome in your case.
 Please contact or call us at 210-225-0909 to schedule an appointment today.